johnchang74/davidsalon_react/README.md

 have a build process for your assets, use your build's output directory.

 ?
 What do you want to use as your public directory? build ?
 Configure as a single-page app (rewrite all urls to /index.html)?
-No ?
+Yes ?
 Set up automatic builds and deploys with GitHub?
 No ?
-File build/404.html already exists.
-Overwrite?
-No i  Skipping write of build/404.html
-?
 File build/index.html already exists.
 Overwrite?
-No i  Skipping write of build/index.html
+Yes ✔  Wrote build/index.html

 i  Writing configuration info to firebase.json... i  Writing project information to .firebaserc...